nelson-lang/nelson-gitbook/en/string/strtrim.md

 ## Input argument

- - str - a string or a cell of strings.
+ - str - a string, a cell of strings or a string array.

 ## Output argument